An accident at work always occurs in causal connection with professional activity.

 An accident at work always presupposes an essential connection with the insured activity.
 Suppose the employee has caused the accident himself through a self-created danger (e.g. drunkenness).
 In that case, it may no longer be possible to assume a causal connection in the occupational context.
 In such a case, the accident is not recognized by the insurance company as an accident at work.

 If an accident is recognized as a work accident, the injured party is entitled to benefits from the statutory accident insurance.
-This can be rehabilitation measures, injury benefit, retraining or survivor's pension.
+This can be rehabilitation measures, injury benefits, retraining or survivor's pension.

 For this reason, every accident that is connected with an insured activity should be reported immediately to the responsible professional association or statutory accident insurance.
 Only then are consequential damages insured.